baneteasnow/baneteasnow.github.io/_pages/now.md

 format1: reading as a book
 pageread1: 1
 # 2
-booktitle2: "Modada Yavaslik"
+booktitle2: "The Psychology of Money"
-bookyear2: 2020
+bookyear2: 2022
-author2: "Solen Kipoz (Editor)"
+author2: "Morgan Housel"
-sayfa2: 240
+sayfa2: 312
 format2: reading as a book
 pageread2: 1
 # 3